AUribeRdz/Flight-Plan-in-SQL/README.md

 # From direct flights table build a Table within stops and non-stops to same final destination & Cost in SQL

-Using an initial flights table as follow:
+Using an initial Flights table as follow:

 flightPlan table: